Register a boat

 If your boat is 15m or more in length (PDF, 55KB)—applications for new registration, transfer of ownership or change of boat details must be endorsed by Maritime Safety Queensland before the registration can be processed by Transport and Main Roads.
 Email your completed Queensland regulated ship registration application (F3525) to Maritime_Standards@tmr.qld.gov.au for endorsement, or take the application to a transport and motoring customer service centre or, if you live in a rural area, a QGAP office, Magistrates Court or local police station that provides registration services.

-Once registered, you will get registration numbers allocated to your boat and a registration label.
+Once registered, you will get registration numbers allocated to your boat.

 You must display registration numbers so they can be read from 30m away and in a contrasting colour to the hull of the boat.
 The size of the registration numbers depends on the type of boat: